 In lakes, you want to find rocky points and any drop-offs.
 Rocks are great homes for fish.
 If you can find where they end, you’ll find fish.

 Drop-offs are also prime locations for fish.
-This will require you to likely use some sort of boat to get to the edge of a drop-off.
+This will require you to use some sort of boat to get to the edge of a drop-off.

 Getting this prep work done before you make your trip will minimize the amount of time you search while on the water.
 You’ll know what areas to avoid and what areas to focus on as you fish.